tremor-rs/tremor-www/docs/getting-started/install.md

 ### Pre-compiled Binary

-For `x86_64` architectures we do releas a raw `tremor` binary package as `.tar.gz` that is also part of every Release.
+For `x86_64` architectures we do release a raw `tremor` binary package as `.tar.gz` that is also part of every Release.

 Go to our [github release page](https://github.com/tremor-rs/tremor-runtime/releases) and chose a version to download: